-A cystometric study is used to determine the size and functionality of your bladder.
-It measures how much fluid your bladder can hold, how full it is when you begin to feel the need to urinate, and the pressure of your urine stream.
+A cystometric study is done to determine the size of your bladder and how well it functions.
+Cystometric studies are also called cystometrograms or CMGs.
+The procedure measures how much fluid your bladder can hold, how full it is when you begin to feel the need to urinate, and the pressure of your urinary flow.

-Your doctor may want you to undergo this procedure if you have trouble completely emptying or controlling your bladder.
+Your doctor may want you to have this procedure if you have trouble completely emptying or controlling your bladder.

-Bladder dysfunction can cause embarrassment and have a significant impact on your quality of life.
-Cystometric studies help to measure the bladder and analyze how it works.
-This can assist your doctor in identifying specific problems and recommending treatments that will improve your ability to carry on with normal daily activities.
+Bladder dysfunction can have a significant impact on your quality of life.
+Cystometric studies help to measure bladder capacity and function.
+This can help your doctor identify specific problems and recommend treatments that will improve your ability to carry on with normal daily activities.

-Bladder problems, including overactive bladder, reduced bladder capacity, and inability to completely empty the bladder are associated with a variety of conditions, such as:
+Bladder problems, including overactive bladder, reduced bladder capacity, and incomplete emptying, or an inability to empty the bladder completely, can occur with pregnancy.
+They can also occur with a variety of conditions, such as:

 Your doctor may prescribe antibiotics before or after the procedure to help prevent infection.
-Exactly how the test is performed will vary slightly based on the doctor, the facility, and your medical condition.
-Your doctor will provide details specific to your procedure.
+The exact procedure for your cystometric study will vary slightly based on the doctor, the facility, and your medical condition.
+Your doctor will provide you with details specific to your procedure.

-You may be instructed to empty your bladder so the technician can record:
+Your doctor may ask you to empty your bladder so that the technician can record the following measurements:

 - how long it takes you to start urinating

-- the size and strength of your stream
+- the size and strength of your urine stream

 - how long it takes to empty your bladder